 We examined the database for data outliers and other discernible errors.
 The only notable problem we could identify was that 0 had been used in some cases in place of missing data.
 Since all six of our explanatory variables should be strictly positive, except in most unusual circumstances, we treat all zero entries as missing.
 We truncated application LTV and LTV at 5.0, and the affordability index at 3.0, to dampen the influence of extreme values (which may be data errors) on the estimation routines.
-Table 3 shows the number of mortgage entries in our database for each year of loan origination, along with the number of data points truncated.
-The columns in the table differ since some variables have missing data, particularly for application data at earlier loan origination dates.
-Sixty-seven percent of the mortgages in the database originate in the four years 2005-2008.
-Table 4 provides descriptive statistics on the six explanatory variables.
+Table 3

+Data distribution of each explanatory variable across years of loan origination.